 Phytophthora ramorum at Quarry Bank

-Over the last two years, the infectious plant disease Phytophthora ramorum has been repeatedly identified in the Northern Woods on the Quarry Bank estate.
+Over the last two years, the infectious plant disease Phytophthora ramorum has been repeatedly identified in the Chapel Woods on the Quarry Bank estate.
 Find out how we're managing this virulent disease and preventing future outbreaks.

 What is Phytophthora and how does it spread?

 Phytophthora is a fungal-like plant disease that infects shrubs and trees, and spreads through its spores.
 The spores spread themselves by air or water, and can also be picked up by animals’ feet.
 Phytophthora is not dangerous to humans or animals.

 Plants have no defence mechanism against the disease, so it slowly spreads throughout the plant, and will eventually kill it.
 Once a plant has Phytophthora, there’s nothing we can do to stop this, so we have to act to prevent the disease spreading in the first place.
 There are several different strains of Phytophthora; the most prevalent in our woodlands has been Phytophthora ramorum.

 Where has Phytophthora been found at Quarry Bank?

 Over the last two years, Phytophthora ramorum has been repeatedly identified in the Chapel Woods, and area of the Northern Woods, on the Quarry Bank estate.
 The outbreaks so far have been due to infected rhododendron plants.